 3. Grant from the Apostle Islands Historical Preservation Conservancy

 4. Anonymous donors

 5. A presentation on Feb 25, 2020 by Paul Johnson at the Tony Woiak History Festival entitled: “ The Three Lives of Houghton Depot”

-6. Articles have appeared in The Junction, the Ashland Daily Press, WDIO, KBJR6, Live Local 3 Duluth, live and on-line.
+6. Articles have appeared in The Junction and the Ashland Daily Press.
+WDIO, KBJR6 and Live Local 3 Duluth have aired several reports live and on-line.

 As of May 2020 sufficient funds have been raised to allow us to move the depot and restore the outside.
 We continue to seek financial support for the restoration of the inside of the depot to allow us to do educational programs.